Austin package bomb attacks timeline

 "If this explosion was the result of a bomb using trip wire technology, that is showing a different level of skill above that we were already concerned that this suspect or suspects may possess," Austin Police Chief Brian Manley told ABC's "Good Morning America" on March 19.

+Another device exploded early March 20 at a FedEx ground distribution facility in Schertz, Texas, injuring one person.

+Schertz Police Lt.
+Manny Casas told Fox San Antonio a medium-sized package, which was heading to Austin, was on the conveyor belt when it exploded.
+A female employee was treated for a “possible sound injury” and was released.

-All of the explosions are believed to be linked, according to investigators, and officials said they were not ruling out any possible motives — including a possible hate crime, considering all victims are black or Hispanic.
-Two of the three families affected reportedly knew each other through activism in the local black community.
+All of the explosions are believed to be linked, according to investigators, and officials said they were not ruling out any possible motives.

 Here's a timeline (in Central Daylight Time) of the deadly package explosions shaking Austin -- and what police are advising residents as they continue to investigate the incidents.